gitlabhq/gitlabhq/doc/user/project/pages/introduction.md

 ```

 Pages supports reaching each of these files through several different URLs.
 In
-particular, it will always look for an `index.html` file if the URL only
+particular, it always looks for an `index.html` file if the URL only
 specifies the directory.
 If the URL references a file that doesn't exist, but
-adding `.html` to the URL leads to a file that *does* exist, it will be served
+adding `.html` to the URL leads to a file that *does* exist, it's served
 instead.
-Here are some examples of what will happen given the above Pages site:
+Here are some examples of what happens given the above Pages site:

 | URL path             | HTTP response | File served |
 | -------------------- | ------------- | ----------- |